People who come to the Office of Chief Medical Examiner ("OCME") to make an identification often have questions about procedures.

 A written record is made of the autopsy findings including the microscopic and laboratory tests, and the reports of consultants.
 Copies of these reports are available upon request by next of kin or other authorized individuals.

-When the next of kin objects to an autopsy, OCME makes every effort to honor that objection.
-However, if we cannot fulfill our legal and public responsibility without performing an autopsy, if the family has raised a viable religious objection (i.e., based on Judaism, Islam, Christian Science, Jehovah’s Witness, or 7th Day Adventist) they will be provided an opportunity to hire an attorney, if they desire, and to present their objection to a Judge who will determine whether an autopsy will be performed.
+In the instance where the next of kin strongly objects to an autopsy, OCME makes every effort to honor that objection.
+If the family has raised a viable religious objection (i.e., based on Judaism, Islam, Christian Science, Jehovah's Witness, or 7th Day Adventist) they will be provided an opportunity to hire an attorney, if they desire, and to present their objection to a Judge who will determine whether an autopsy will be performed.
 Objections to autopsy which are not based on religious beliefs have no standing in the law.

 Usually, the next of kin discusses the selection of a funeral director with other members of the family, friends, and/or clergy.
 Staff of the Office of Chief Medical Examiner are prohibited from recommending a funeral director.

-OCME has an Evidence Unit, which on occasion receives personal property.
-If a person dies in the absence of family, or has no family, all personal property is taken to the precinct in which the death occurred; from there it is transmitted to the New York City Police Department (“NYPD”) Property Clerk.
-OCME staff can provide the phone number for the precinct.
+If a person dies in the absence of family, or has no family, all personal property is taken to the precinct in which the death occurred.
+From there, it is transmitted to the New York City Police Department ("NYPD") Property Clerk.

 If the deceased died while in the hospital or nursing home, or death was pronounced upon arrival at a hospital, personal property is safeguarded there.
-OCME staff will provide you with the name and phone number of the hospital administrator to contact.
-If the death is a homicide, personal property may be held by NYPD until the close of the criminal prosecution.
+OCME staff will provide you with the name and phone number of the hospital administrator.

 Note: Autopsy reports may only be requested by next of kin or officers of the court.